Sha 2 Vs Sha 1

 • Longer Hash Lengths: SHA-2 offers significantly longer hash lengths (224, 256, 384, and 512 bits), making it exponentially more difficult to find collisions compared to SHA-1's 160-bit hash.

-• Improved Design: The internal structure and mathematical operations used in SHA-2 are more complex and robust, making it significantly more resistant to various cryptanalytic attacks.
+• Improved Design: The internal structure and mathematical operations used in SHA-2 are more complex and reliable, making it significantly more resistant to various cryptanalytic attacks.

 • Extensive Scrutiny: SHA-2 has been subjected to rigorous scrutiny and analysis by the cryptographic community, and no significant vulnerabilities have been discovered to date, unlike SHA-1.